-The following table provides certain information with respect to all of our equity compensation plans in effect as of December 31, 2018.
+The following table provides certain information with respect to all of our equity compensation plans in effect as of December 31, 2020.

-Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights exer hted-average cise price of utstanding options, rrants and rights (b) Number of securities remaining available for issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders: Amended and Restated 2009 Stock Incentive Plan 1,113,745 \$ 6.05 (1) 2015 Equity Incentive Plan 1,815,807 13.71 7,455,706(2) 2015 Employee Stock Purchase Plan 2,030,995(3) Equity compensation plans not approved by security holders 54,694(4) \$ 10.97 Total 2,984,246 9,486,701
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted- average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders: Amended and Restated 2009 Stock Incentive Plan (1) 449,731 5.83 2015 Equity Incentive Plan (2) 893,748 35.77 5,887,965 2015 Employee Stock Purchase Plan (3) 1,974,251 Equity compensation plans not approved by security holders 54,694(4) 10.97 Total 1,398,173 7,862,216

-- (1) After the completion of our initial public offering on July 1, 2015, no further grants were made under our Amended and Restated 2009 Stock Incentive Plan. - (2) The number of shares of common stock reserved for issuance under the 2015 Equity Incentive Plan automatically increases on January 1 of each year, beginning on January 1, 2016 and continuing through and including January 1, 2024, by 5% of the total number of shares of our capital stock outstanding on December 31 of the preceding calendar year, or a lesser number of shares determined by our Board.
-The Board declined to increase the share reserve for the 2015 Equity Incentive Plan pursuant to the "evergreen" feature" for 2019.
-(3) The number of shares of common stock reserved for issuance under the 2015 Employee Stock Purchase Plan automatically increases on January 1 of each year, beginning - (3) The number of shares of common stock reserved for issuance under the 2015 Employee Stock Purchase Plan automatically increases on January 1 of each year, beginning on January 1, 2016 and continuing through and including January 1, 2025, by the lesser of (i) 1% of the total number of shares of our capital stock outstanding on December 31 of the preceding calendar year, (ii) 1,500,000 shares or (iii) such lesser number of shares determined by our Board.
-The Board declined to increase the share reserve for the 2015 Employee Stock Purchase Plan pursuant to the "evergreen" feature" for 2019. - (4) 54,694 of the securities represent performance-based warrants issued to two employees on March 30, 2015.
+(1) After the completion of our initial public offering on July 1, 2015, no further grants were made under our Amended and Restated 2009 Stock Incentive Plan.

+- (2) The number of shares of common stock reserved for issuance under the 2015 Equity Incentive Plan automatically increases on January 1 of each year, beginning on January 1, 2016 and continuing through and including January 1, 2024, by 5% of the total number of shares of our capital stock outstanding on December 31 of the preceding calendar year, or a lesser number of shares determined by our Board.
+Pursuant to the terms of the 2015 Equity Incentive Plan, an additional 1,237,090 were added to the number of available shares effective January 1, 2021. - (3) The number of shares of common stock reserved for issuance under the 2015 Employee Stock Purchase Plan automatically increases on January 1 of each year, beginning on January 1, 2016 and continuing through and including January 1, 2025, by the lesser of (i) 1% of the total number of shares of our capital stock outstanding on December 31 of the preceding calendar year, (ii) 1,500,000 shares or (iii) such lesser number of shares determined by our Board.
+The Board declined to increase the share reserve for the 2015 Employee Stock Purchase Plan pursuant to the "evergreen" feature for 2020 and 2021. - (4) 54,694 of the securities represent performance-based warrants issued to two employees on March 30, 2015.
 Each warrant gives the holder a right to purchase up to 27,347 shares of our common stock, has an exercise price of \$10.97 per share and we may elect to terminate the warrants in exchange for a one-time cash settlement in the event of a change in control.
 If the warrants become exercisable, the number of shares that become exercisable is based upon the achievement of certain minimum annual revenue targets, which cannot exceed 27,347 shares for each warrant.
-Does not include 21,633 shares subject to outstanding stock options with a weighted average exercise price of \$6.61 that we assumed in accordance with the terms of the asset purchase agreement we entered into with Icontrol Networks, Inc. on June 23, 2016.
+Does not include 7,633 shares subject to outstanding stock options with a weighted average exercise price of \$6.09 that we assumed in accordance with the terms of the asset purchase agreement we entered into with Icontrol Networks, Inc. on June 23, 2016.